Brettw347/CairnSoftEngFinal_BW_CR_NC_NL/README.md

 ### Bugs
 - Verse of the Day scene displays the same image each time it is loaded.
 - Verse of the Day changes each time the scene is loaded.
+- Username can overflow.
+- Darkmode and Nostalgia Mode truncates some text.
+- Tip Calculator throws error if incorrect values are input.

 ### Upcoming Features